bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 | 0x1  | RTCP packet flow for an RTP session |
 {: #flow-identifier-categories title="RTP session flow identifer categories"}

-> **Authors' Note:** The authors welcome comments on whether a state model of RTP session flows would be beneficial.
+> **Authors' Note:** The author welcomes comments on whether a state model of RTP session flows would be beneficial.
 Currently, once an RTP session has been used by an endpoint, it is then considered an extant RTP session and implementations would have to keep any resources allocated to that RTP session until the QRT session is complete.